Published on 3 Apr 2024

 IHO Full FormIWC Full Form

-List of Programmes & Issues Done by ILO
+List of Programmer & Issues Done by ILO

-In this section, we provide information about the list of programmes and Issues done by the ILO (International Labour Organization).
+In this section, we provide information about the list of programmer and Issues done by the ILO (International Labour Organization).
 Let’s have a look.

 Training and teaching unitsMinimum wage lawDomestic workers

-Child labourHIV/AIDSILO and globalization and Future of Work
+Child laborHIV/AIDSILO and globalization and Future of Work

 Objective of ILO